Fujifilm X-T20 vs X100F

-The Fujifilm X-T20 and the Fujifilm X100F are two digital cameras that were revealed to the public in January 2017.
+The Fujifilm X-T20 and the Fujifilm X100F are two digital cameras that were announced in January 2017.
 The X-T20 is a mirrorless interchangeable lens camera, while the X100F is a fixed lens compact.
 Both cameras are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
+Both cameras offer a resolution of 24 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X100F is somewhat smaller (3 percent) than the Fujifilm X-T20.
 In this context, it is worth noting that neither the X-T20 nor the X100F are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the X100F has a lens built in, whereas the X-T20 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the X-T20 and their specifications in the Fujinon X Lens Catalog.